Last Updated on

 What could I have done to be even more successful than I am today?
 I just thought about that for a brief moment and decided to make a post out of it.

 Not that I haven’t enjoyed the bumpy road of detours and failure, but I could have made faster progress if I’d had the chance to give a younger myself some advice.

 Let me share some of the most vital timeless advice I would give to myself when I first started my business 5 years ago.

 1. Create value to receive value

 Give before receiving.
-Even though it might sound like a cliche, there’s a message there.
+Even though it might sound like a cliche, there’s a real point there.

 A product that gives value, will make people feel satisfied.
 Satisfied customers means free marketing, word of mouth, good reviews, returning customers and more.

 If you create something useless, and just trying to manipulate and trick people, time will always work against you.

 Plant new seeds every day.
 It can be sending a message to a stranger.
 It can be investing in that domain name that might be useful for you in the future.